gdimitrov-vmware/chap/README.md

 If that doesn't work out of the box, see [CONTRIBUTING.md](CONTRIBUTING.md) for pre-requisites and other details.

+`chap` has optional REPL support for command history and tab completion when built with the [replxx](https://github.com/AmokHuginnsson/replxx)  library.

 Once built, here's a trivial example of an interactive session:

 ```